 - 1.1 Characteristics of a Marketing Qualified Lead

-- 1.3 Importance of Marketing Qualified Leads in the Sales Funnel
+- 1.4 Why Marketing Qualified Leads Matter in the Sales Funnel

-But does this mean that every lead who engages with your content qualifies as an MQL?
+Does every lead who engages qualify as an MQL?

 Not necessarily.